AndrewFelix0/Data-Exfiltration/README.md

-#Hypothesis-Driven Threat Hunting with PEAK
+# Hypothesis-Driven Threat Hunting with PEAK

 ## Topic: Data-Exfiltration

-## Research Topic
+## Research

+Data exfiltration is the act of collecting data from a network and moving that data out of that network.
+This data will typically be compressed and encrypted to help avoid detection and then transffered over to a C2 server.
+This attack can be carried out by both external and internal threats actors.

 ### Understanding Data Exfiltration:
 - [What is Data Exfiltration?](https://www.paloaltonetworks.com/cyberpedia/data-exfiltration)